Linux sed Command: How to Install It + Usage Examples

-This article will explain the program’s general syntax, acceptable options, and subcommands.
-We will also cover 10 basic usages of the sed command.
+This article will explain the Linux sed command’s general syntax, options, and subcommands.
+You will also learn various sed examples and use cases for managing Linux VPS.

 Here’s what the sed command’s general syntax looks like: